Fitchburg AMC theater was closed last week by order of public health due to rodent issue

 In a separate violation, the inspector observed that the front door sweeps had visible gaps and that multiple theater exterior doors needed replacement and had door jambs that were rusted out.

-The inspector instructed management to repair the holes and gaps to prevent insects and rodents from entering the theater, which sells food.
+The inspector instructed management to repair the holes and gaps to prevent insects and rodents from entering the theater.
+That’s the violation the theater has longer to correct.

-According to AMC, it's the largest movie exhibition company in the world with approximately 950 theatres and 10,500 screens.
+According to AMC, it’s the largest movie exhibition company in the world with about 950 theatres and 10,500 screens.

 The Fitchburg theater opened in 1999 as the 14-screen Star Cinema, with seating for 2,900 and at a cost of more than $5.2 million.